awsdocs/amazon-chime-administration-guide/doc_source/enterprise-account.md

 Suspended users continue to be displayed as **Suspended** status on the **Users** and **User detail** pages and can't access their data\.
 They can't create new Amazon Chime accounts with their email address\.
 Registered users are displayed as **Released** on the **Users** and **User detail** pages and can't access their data\.
 They can create a new Amazon Chime account with their email address\.
 If you have an Active Directory account, and you remove a domain that is associated with a user’s primary email address, the user can't access Amazon Chime and their profile is deleted\.
 If you remove a domain that is associated with a user’s secondary email address, they can't log in with that email address, but they retain access to their Amazon Chime contacts and data\.
-If you have an enterprise OpenID connect \(OIDC\) account, and you remove a domain that is associated with a user’s primary email address, the user can no longer access Amazon Chime and their profile is deleted\.
+If you have an enterprise OpenID Connect \(OIDC\) account, and you remove a domain that is associated with a user’s primary email address, the user can no longer access Amazon Chime and their profile is deleted\.

 1. Open the Amazon Chime console at [https://chime\.aws\.amazon\.com/](https://chime.aws.amazon.com)\.